7 Best 22LR Rifles for Plinkers, Hunters, and Survivalists in 2024 [UPDATED]

 22LR Rifle Buyers Guide

 Armed with this knowledge of 22LR rifles, you have hopefully narrowed your options down based on use.
-I know it’s tough when many amazing 22LR rifles exist, so keep in mind you can always have more than one.
+I know it’s tough when many good rifles chambered in 22LR exist, but keep in mind that you can always have more than one rifle.
 This is America and all.

-Now that you’re on your way to choosing a 22LR rifle, I have a few pointers that will ensure your success with any 22LR and make the ownership experience a good bit smoother.
-Before that, let’s take a quick look at how you can use your 22LR rifle.
+Now that you’re on your way to choosing a 22LR rifle, here are a few pointers to help you as a gun owner and make the ownership experience much smoother.
+Before that, let’s take a quick look at what you can use your 22LR rifle for and its pros and cons.

 Best Uses of the 22LR Rifle